Tariq0Odeh/Interactive-Monthly-Calendar-Application/README.md

  ## How to run

  - Clone the repository to your local machine.
- - Make sure you have MARS MIPS simulator installed
+ - Make sure you have MARS MIPS simulator installed.
- - Then in run the mips code:
+ - Then in run the mips code.

  ---
 ## Calendar.txt File Format